fangq/mcx/mcxstudio/README.txt

 ---------------------------------------------------------------------------

 == #  Acknowledgement ==

 The icon set was created by Qianqian Fang, with a style inspired by the "Uniform" icon-set
 URL: https://github.com/0rAX0/uniform-icon-theme

-The JSON shape editor uses an function "ShpwJSONData"
+The JSON shape editor uses an function "ShowJSONData"
 adapted from the "jsonviewer" example in Lazarus.
 URL: http://wiki.freepascal.org/fcl-json#From_JsonViewer